bigfoott/MMM-PokemonGOEvents/README.md

 All event data is scraped from the [/events](https://www.leekduck.com/events/) page on [LeekDuck.com](https://www.leekduck.com/).

+[LeekDuck.com](https://www.leekduck.com/) is accessed once every 15 minutes (X:00, X:15, X:30, and X:45), *or* if an event's starting/ending time reaches a negative value.

 ## Usage

 To install this module, clone this repository into the `MagicMirror/modules` folder and install the necessary dependencies: